 And for $100 I'll give you a copy of an entire night's worth of data which I haven't had a chance to thoroughly search yet.

-Please donate via BitCoin, plastic card, or PayPal (look for
+Please donate via BitCoin, plastic card, or

-the cold in the middle of the night.
+out in the cold in the middle of the night.

 Your money is no good on other planets (or galaxies) so you may as well spend it now.